credit card advice

 Some credit cards come with such extravagant perks that charging an annual fee helps the card issuer recoup a portion of the program’s cost.

-Examples of this include premium cards like the American Express Platinum and Citi Chairman cards.
-These cards charge as much as $500 annually, but offer cardholders rebates, purchase protection and bonuses that can add up to many times that amount.
+Examples of this include premium cards like The Platinum Card® from American Express and Chase Sapphire Reserve℠ cards.
+These cards charge as much as $550 annually, but offer cardholders rebates, purchase protection and bonuses that can add up to many times that amount.

 Want to earn rewards without paying an arm and a leg in annual fees?
 We have just the cards for you.